 MM students with a performance track may pursue either one of the following two options for their Comprehensive Review: 1) a Recital Research Paper or 2) a Comprehensive Written Exam with Portfolio.
 Both options culminate with an Oral Exam.
 Students in the composition track must pursue the Recital Research Paper option.
-Each MM student with a performance track must inform the MM Director of his/her choice for the Comprehensive Review by the end of their first year in the program.
+MM students with a performance track must inform the MM Director of their choice for the Comprehensive Review by the end of their first year in the program.